ChenFocus/alexa-top-sites-mx/README.md

 ## Accuracies/Error Analysis

-As the Alexa dataset may contain asset domains (domains that are used to solely distribute static file/other recources), such as `dl.google.com`, which `dig +short mx dl.google.com` wouldn't return anything as there is no mail services running on the domain; or, no mail service is ran on the root domain.
+As the Alexa dataset may contain asset domains (domains that are used to solely distribute static file/other recources), such as `software-download.microsoft.com`, which `dig +short mx software-download.microsoft.com` wouldn't return anything as there is no mail services running on the domain; or, no mail service is ran on the root domain.
 However, all calculations made from the result will exclude occassions like this.

 It's known that The World University Dataset may not be complete and contains some inaccurate information (for example, the domain of Lancaster University in the dataset is `lancs.ac.uk`, instead of `lancaster.ac.uk`).
 This may affect the conclusion drawn from this dataset.

-It's also known that different runs of the script may produce slightly different results, as one's DNS record may be failed to fetch due to server/internet errors.
+It's also known that different runs of the script may produce slightly different results, as one's DNS record may be failed to be fetched due to server/internet errors.
 Multiple runs of the script should eliminate this error partially.

 Effort had been made to eliminate any error for any calculations made / conclusions drawn, at the best of personal knowledge, capabiltiy and computer/network limits.